Lycoperdon perlatum: Ecology and distribution

 A saprobic species, Lycoperdon perlatum grows solitarily, scattered, or in groups or clusters on the ground.
 It can also grow in fairy rings.
 Typical habitats include woods, grassy areas, and along roads.
 It has been reported from Pinus patula plantations in Tamil Nadu, India.
 The puffball sometimes confuses golfers because of its resemblance to a golf ball when viewed from a distance.

 A widespread species with an almost cosmopolitan distribution, it has been reported from Africa (Kenya, Rwanda, Tanzania), Asia (China, Himalayas, Japan, southern India Iran), Australia, Europe, New Zealand, and South America (Brazil).
 It has been collected from subarctic areas of Greenland, and subalpine regions in Iceland.
 In North America, where it is considered the most common puffball species, it ranges from Alaska to Mexico, although it is less common in Central America.
-The species is popular on postage stamps, and has been depicted on stamps from Guinea, Paraguay, Romania, Sierra Leone, and Sweden.

 The puffball bioaccumulates heavy metals present in the soil, and can be used as a bioindicator of soil pollution by heavy metals and selenium.
 In one 1977 study, samples collected from grassy areas near the side of an interstate highway in Connecticut were shown to have high concentrations of cadmium and lead.
 L. perlatum biomass has been shown experimentally to remove mercury ions from aqueous solutions, and is being investigated for potential use as a low-cost, renewable, biosorptive material in the treatment of water and wastewater containing mercury.